gvwilson/thirdbit/fiction/maddy-roo/index.md

 "And if there are spiders,
 Dockety can squish them for us.
 Aright?"
-She felt rather than saw Sindy nod her head.
+She felt Sindy nod her head.
 "Good girl."

 The bunker didn't look any less scary as they got closer to it.